Even John Boyega And Teyonah Parris Are Confused By They Cloned Tyrone’s Twist Ending

 ADVERTISEMENT

-Unbothered: I want to talk about the chemistry between the three of you, because so much of this movie hinges on the audience believing Slick, Fontaine and Yo-Yo are from the same neighborhood and that they would ride for each other.
+Unbothered: I want to talk about the chemistry between the three of you because so much of this movie hinges on the audience believing Slick, Fontaine and Yo-Yo are from the same neighbourhood and that they would ride for each other.
 So how did you build that report with Jamie?

 John Boyega: We just did it! [laughs]